ARISTOTLE CAPITAL BOSTON, LLC

 Outlook

-We continue to remain optimistic about the long-term potential for the SMID-cap segment of the U.S. market, although we readily admit that making short-term calls about the future direction of the market following a strong run (+30% since the Russell 2500 October 2023 low) is a challenging and dubious task.
-As we look out to the remainder of 2024, while we are encouraged by the continuing signs of economic stability, we recognize that calls for a soft landing are now consensus, sentiment may be overly optimistic, and markets seem priced for very little risk.
-So, despite greater clarity over the Fed’s path from here, there still remains a long list of items creating uncertainty that could lead to greater volatility in 2024 including, but not limited to, signs that inflationary pressures have not yet dissipated, geopolitical tensions, U.S. equity index concentration issues, ongoing commercial real estate concerns, and the looming presidential election.
-We are well aware that most of these issues are well known, but the timing and magnitude of the impact of any and all of these issues remains unpredictable.
+We continue to remain optimistic about the long-term potential for the SMID-cap segment of the U.S. market as valuations and potential tailwinds bode well for the asset class.
+As we look out to the final months of 2024, we are cautiously constructive as encouraging signs of economic stability are balanced by now consensus expectations of a soft landing scenario and risk pricing.
+While rate-cutting cycles have historically been constructive for smaller companies, there remains a long list of items creating uncertainty that could lead to greater volatility in the final months of the year.
+This includes but is not limited to, the reignition of inflationary pressures, labor strikes in key industries and ports, geopolitical tensions, U.S. equity index concentration issues, ongoing commercial real estate and regional banking concerns, and the looming presidential election.
+We are aware that most of these issues are well known, but the timing and magnitude of the impact of any and all of these issues remains unpredictable.
 Therefore, as we always have, we will continue to avoid the temptation to forecast their outcome in favor of assessing the potential impact from a range of potential outcomes within our company‐specific, bottom-up analysis, and quality focus.

-From an asset class perspective, valuations of SMID versus large continue to remain near multi-decade lows, which we believe suggests a more favorable setup for SMID caps relative to large caps in the periods to come (16.2x P/E for the Russell 2500 Index vs. 21.8x P/E for the Russell 1000 Index).
-Additionally, earnings growth is expected to improve for small & mid caps in 2024 and outpace that of large caps, which we believe provides further fundamental support and potential upside for the asset class.
-In the event that the economy continues to stabilize, our view is that valuations are likely to rise for those businesses that have largely sat out the mega cap performance regime.
-It also helps that the well-noted concentration in large caps is reaching 50-year highs and SMID cap valuation relative to large cap is at multi-decade lows, therefore any fundamentally driven repositioning is likely to benefit SMID caps more than larger companies, in our view.
-Lastly, we believe SMID caps remain better positioned to benefit from the reshoring of U.S. manufacturing, the CHIPS Act, and several infrastructure projects on the horizon.
+From an asset class perspective, valuations of SMID versus large continue to remain near multi-decade lows, which we believe suggests a more favorable setup for SMID caps relative to large caps in the periods to come (17.7x P/E for the Russell 2500 Index vs. 25.8x P/E for the Russell 1000 Index).
+Against a backdrop of disinflation, normalized interest rates, and a still growing U.S. economy, it looks to us that the SMID cap’s stretch of underperformance has the potential to end.
+If the economy continues to stabilize, our view is that valuations are likely to rise for those businesses that have largely sat out the mega-cap performance regime.
+Lastly, we believe SMID caps remain better positioned to benefit from the reshoring of U.S. manufacturing, a pickup in M&A activity, fiscal policy bills passed in the last few years such as the IRA and Jobs Act, and several infrastructure projects on the horizon.

 Positioning